Janes World Railways

-Jane's World Railways is a directory of railway activities worldwide.
-It is published annually by Jane's Information Group.
-Janes World Railways (JWR) provides details on railway systems and operators, manufacturers of equipment, technology and services, and consultancy associations.
+Janes World Railways (JWR) is a directory of railway activities worldwide.
+It is published annually by Jane's Information Services.
+Janes World Railways provides details on railway systems and operators, manufacturers of equipment, technology and services, and consultancy associations.
 In updating the content, Janes conducts detailed literature and data searches, reviewing thousands of open source documents and data sources produced by governmental and non-governmental organisations, private businesses, and academic institutions.
-JWR offers a holistic view of manufacturers, covering their contact information, key personnel and product offerings.
-A more streamlined layout is aimed at helping clients to navigate and interpret global railway system and operational information efficiently.
 The publication offers railway profiles with detailed data covering operators and systems in nearly 140 countries, plus information on 2,000 manufacturers, suppliers and service companies.